Mobile programming and systems

 Meego/Sailfish

-This Linux system (hosted by the Linux Fundation) results from the merge of Intel's Moblin and Nokia's Maemo.
+Meego is a Linux system (hosted by the Linux Fundation) resulting from the merge of Intel's Moblin and Nokia's Maemo.

 Many other manufacturers have joined the Meego consortium, this system works on mobile phones, tablets and netbooks.
-A common code will be used for all these devices.
+A common code is used for all these devices.

 Sailfish uses the Qt framework and can be programmed with the Qt Creator IDE.
 The Meego UI Toolkit is a layer added to Qt, it is complemented by Handheld UX for mobiles and Neetbook UX for tablets and netbooks.